• Skip to main content

 A Case Study The Problem A freshly fermented batch of red wine, wine pH above 3.65, was put into a variable capacity tank (VCT).
 Following the completion of malolactic fermentation, approximately 50 ppm sulfur dioxide was added to the wine.
 The lid to the tank was floated on the surface of the wine and sealed. […]

-Written by Denise Gardner · Categorized: Blog · Tagged: Dissolved Oxygen, Sanitation, VA, Volatile Acidity, Wine Flaws
+Written by Denise Gardner · Categorized: Winemakers' Blog · Tagged: Dissolved Oxygen, Sanitation, VA, Volatile Acidity, Wine Flaws

 Nov 14 2019